C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information from Walkup et al. (2008) to evaluate (a) anxious self-talk and (b) coping efficacy as potential mediators in Child/Adolescent Anxiety Multimodal Treatment Study (CAMS).
-Youths were randomized to 1 of 4 interventions (C.A.T.
-Project, medication, combination, or placebo) in the Child/Adolescent Anxiety Multimodal Study.
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to test changes in (a) coping efficacy and (b) anxious self-talk as potential mediators of treatment gains at 3-month follow-up in the Child/Adolescent Anxiety Multimodal Treatment Study (CAMS).
+Participants were randomly assigned to one of four conditions: Coping CAT, [now called C.A.T.
+Project] for youth aged 12–18, sertraline, a combination of the two therapies, or a placebo drug.
 Measures utilized include the Coping Questionnaire, Parent and Child/Youth Versions (CQ-C/P), the Negative Affectivity Self-Statement Questionnaire (NASSQ), the Anxiety Disorders Interview Schedule-Child/Parent Versions (ADIS-IV-C/P), and the Pediatric Anxiety Rating Scale (PARS).
-Results indicate that residualized gains in coping efficacy mediated gains in the C.A.T.
-Project, sertraline, and combination conditions.
+Results indicate that residualized gains in coping efficacy mediated gains in the Coping CAT, sertraline, and combination conditions.
 In the combination condition, some unique effect of treatment remained.
 Treatment assignment was not associated with a reduction in anxious self-talk, nor did anxious self-talk predict changes in anxiety symptoms.
-Limitations include the attrition rate of the original study sample at the follow-up time point, additional services or medication during the follow-up period was not controlled, and the generalizability of the findings (particularly to male youths and youths from nonwhite and lower-SES backgrounds).
+Limitations include the attrition rate of the original study sample at the follow-up time point, additional services or medication during the follow-up period was not controlled, and the lack of generalizability of the findings (particularly to male youths and youths from nonwhite and lower-SES backgrounds).

 Length of controlled postintervention follow-up: 3 months.